1. Access and Subscriptions

 If you would like to recommend SAGE Research Methods to your library, complete a form with your librarian's name, institution, and email address here.
 If you would like to recommend SAGE Research Methods Cases, please use this form.

-1.3 Accessing SAGE Research Methods and SAGE Research Methods Cases as a Member
+1.3 Accessing SAGE Research Methods, SAGE Research Methods Cases or SAGE Research Methods Datasets as a Member

 All users, even those without subscription access, can sign up for a member account.
 Being a member gives you access to a personalized workspace on SRM, called My Research.
 Your My Research space is where you will find your Saved Searches and the Methods Lists you have created and favorited.
 These sections are only visible to you, although you can choose to make Methods Lists public.
 See Section 7 for more information on Methods Lists.